charud/cx/README.md

 Events
 --

-Custom events can be triggered or listened to by using the event module
+Custom events can be triggered or listened to by using the event module (cx.events.js).
+Useful is you are not complementing cx with another library that fulfils the same purpose.

 ```
 cx.emitEvent([elm], [eventName], [eventParameters]);